6 lb. brisket

 Making the Tamales

-Spoon some beef filling down the middle of the dough (about 1 tablespoon).
+Spoon some beef filling down the middle of the dough (about 1 Tbsp.).
 Fold the sides of the corn husks together firmly.
 Fold up the empty 2 inch section of the husk, forming a tightly closed “bottom” and leaving the top open.

 Cooking the Tamales

 Fill the bottom of large soup pot or a tamale steamer with 1 inch of water and bring to a boil.

 If using a pot, either put a molcajete, bowl or ball of aluminum foil at the bottom of the pot and fill in with leftover corn husks.
 Stack the tamales upright, with the folded part down at the bottom.
 Pack firmly but not tightly.
 Cover the tamales with more corn shucks.
 Cover the top of the steamer with a dishcloth or thick cloth, or cover the pot with a tightly fitting lid.

 Cook tamales for about 1 ½-2 ½ hours over a medium flame.
 Keep water in a teapot simmering so that you can refill the pot when necessary.
 If you use a tamale steamer you should not have to add any more water.

 To test the tamales for doneness, remove one from the center, and one from the side of the pot.
 Tamales are done when you open the corn husk, and the masa peels away easily from the shucks and the tamale is completely smooth.

 Click here to follow our step-by-step blog with pictures!